rubys/node-embed/README.md

 Quick start:
 -----------

-* To start with, one needs to clone and build node from github.
-This code has been tested on Mac OS/X, but is likely to work on Linux and other Unix like operating systems.
+* To start with, one needs to clone and build node from GitHub.
+This code has been tested on Mac OS/X and Ubuntu, and is likely to work on other Unix like operating systems.
 * The next step is to run the provided `mkmf.js` and specify the directory for the built node tree.
 This builds a standalone Makefile for your platform.